 then you may be able to "reset" your modem in a manner that

 will cause your ISP to issue a new IP to you.
 After reading the warnings

-below, just check out these tutorials for Windows
+below, just check out this tutorials for Windows.

 - WARNING: Your ISP may have a policy against frequent re-issuing

 of IP address.
 Therefore, if you use this method at all, then that